mjb logo

 When Are Non-Solicitation Clauses Valid?

-Even within the sale of business exception, restrictions must be reasonable in duration, geography, and scope of activity.
+• Reasonableness Requirements: Even in business sale agreements, restrictions must be reasonable in duration, geographic scope, and activity.

 What Courts Look for in California

-California’s strong public policy favoring employee mobility and competition is paramount and usually overrides attempts to enforce non-solicitation clauses.
+• Public Policy Considerations: California’s strong public policy favoring employee mobility and open competition often outweighs attempts to enforce non-solicitation clauses.

 Drafting Non-Solicitation Agreements Carefully